nikolaaswillaert/ImmoElizaDataAnalysis/README.md

 There are 17 different categories (DataFrame columns) to assess.
 #### 3.0 Price
 We have 475 rows with NaN as price - 2.38% of the total

 Assumption: Drop the NaN values (as (al)most (all) of the data is not filled out)

 #### 3.1 locality
+No deletion needed - All values filled out

 #### 3.2 property_type